How to create a user in Linux[User management]

 After the user creation with the “useradd” command, the user won’t be able to login since it doesn’t have a password set(the command doesn’t set it).
 The password can easily set with the command “passwd“.

 sudo passwd newuser2

 We can say, essentially if you need a to create a user in Linux quickly with one command, with a home directory, password and everything else desktop user has, use the – adduser command.
 For more control and user management on servers, better to go with useradd command.

 Add user sudo privileges to a new user

 To add the sudo permission to the new user, we use the “usermod” tool to modify the user.
 The tool needs to be run with sudo.
+To learn more about adding user to sudo, check out this post on which we covered procedures of adding user to sudoers.
 Run the command like this:

 For Debian/Ubuntu based distros